Solution

 Specifications:

 - In contrast, the DVL 500 Compact is more focussed on high-accuracy Doppler velocity measurement and bottom-tracking as its primary role.
-It supports bottom-track from 0.1 m up to 175 m and is rated to 300 m depth.
-It also supports water tracking, current profiling, and has built-in sensors like pressure and temperature, but it lacks the full integrated inertial / attitude / heading sensor suite that the Nucleus provides.
+It supports bottom-track from 0.1 m up to 175 m and is depth rated to 300 m.
+It also supports water tracking, current profiling, and has built-in sensors like pressure and temperature, but it lacks the full integrated inertial / attitude / heading sensor suite that the Nucleus provides

 Our navigation unit combines dual GNSS sensors with an Ultra-Short Baseline (USBL) positioning system to provide precise localization and accurate heading estimation for the Tethys ONE.
 Using acoustic signals, it measures underwater depth and precisely determines the ROV’s global position.
 The system’s flexible design allows it to be mounted on nearly any vessel, fixed structure, or platform, and it can also be configured for use by nearby divers.